exrook/debugui/README.md

 ```

 ## Dependencies

+The below limitation only applies to the `master` version.
+The version on
+crates.io depends on `wgpu 0.16`

 Currently `debugui` depends on `wgpu` version `0.17` which the latest crates.io
 version of egui does not support.
 Thus, you must patch `egui` in your own project to